HazyResearch/deepdive/doc/labeling.md

 [...]
 ```

 ### 1.2.
-Prepare the Mindtagger Configuration and Template
+Prepare the Mindtagger configuration and template

 In order to use these sampled data items with Mindtagger, you need to create two more files that define a task for Mindtagger: a configuration and a template.
 Mindtagger configuration that looks like below should go into [the `mindtagger.conf` file](../examples/spouse/labeling/has_spouse-precision/mindtagger.conf).